Techtonica/Placement_Interview/README.md

 ## Important Notes

-- This guide provides a high level breakdown of the STEM interview process.
+- This guide provides a high level breakdown of the placement interview process.
 Participants will choose which language (JavaScript or Python) they wish to conduct the interview.
 Any subject matter covered during the cohort is a potential subject-matter to be evaluated.
 The provided examples will not be asked during the interview, but are meant as a guide.
 - There will be no breaks during the call, please prepare accordingly.
 - You can use a text editor of your choice.
 - Full screen-sharing will be required, not individual windows or tabs.
-- Notification statements about eligibility for placement will be announced via individual slack messages on the Monday following final interview with STEM week, prior to a cohort channel message.
+- Notification statements about eligibility for placement will be announced via individual slack messages on the Monday following placement interviews week, prior to a cohort channel message.
 The individual message will include a statement of placement eligibility or placement ineligibility, scores will not be included.